-truck, or by climbing up; locating "retain and monitor" trees where and testing structural roots.
-All much more frequent assessment of these aspects require additional may be justified. time and money.
-Finally, the assessor and the general public need to understand How often should trees that risk assessment is subjective, be assessed? and involves a large amount of That depends entirely on the skill and interpretation.
-Some risk amount of risk that is acceptable, issues are readily identified by a and the funds available.
-For a layperson.
-Most risk issues are large city it might be impossible quite subtle and require specific to look at every tree, or treed area assessment skills.
-It is impossible more than once every five to ten to achieve a Standard of Perfecyears.
-Typically, the high target artion where all trees never pose eas might be assessed every two to any risk to people or property.
-To three years, and sometimes annuexpect that is to deny reality.
-And, ally.
-The exception would be very reality is that the risk of being valuable trees, usually ones that killed by a falling tree is very, very are older, larger, and potentially low compared to the many other less able to withstand storms. risks humanity faces.
+Finally, the assessor and the general public need to understand that risk assessment is subjective, and involves a large amount of skill and interpretation.
+Some risk issues are readily identified by a layperson.
+Most risk issues are quite subtle and require specific assessment skills.
+It is impossible to achieve a Standard of Perfection where all trees never pose any risk to people or property.
+To expect that is to deny reality.
+And, reality is that the risk of being killed by a falling tree is very, very low compared to the many other risks humanity faces.